miquelladeboer/aml-mlops-workshop/labs/02_experiment.md

 #  Run the code via Azure ML #
 Running the code via Azure ML, we need to excecute two steps.
 First, we need to refactor the training script.
 Secondly, we need to create a submit_train file to excecute the train file.

-## Refactor the code to capture run metrics in code/explore/train.py
+## Part 1: Refactor the code to capture run metrics in code/explore/train.py
 We can caputure the results from our run and log the result to Azure Machine Learning.
 This way we can keep track of the performance of our models while we are experimenting with different models, parameters, data transformations or feature selections.
 We can specify for ourselfves what is important to track and log number, graphs and tables to Azure ML, including confusion matrices from SKlearn.
 For a full overview check the [avaiable metrics to track](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-track-experiments#available-metrics-to-track)